 Does FIFA prevent rebounds from landing in no man’s land?
-A recent Reddit post brought up this assertion, so we decided to check it out.

 “They always seem to bounce back directly to an attacker, a defender or out of bounds…